catiradocortes/catiradocortes.github.io/_publications/ifire_system.md

 date: 2025-04-26
 venue: 'Extended Abstracts of the 2025 CHI Conference on Human Factors in Computing Systems'
 paperurl: 'https://dl.acm.org/doi/abs/10.1145/3706599.3719903'
-citation: 'Carlos A. Tirado Cortes, Mario Flores Gonzalez, Richard J. Hurley, and Dennis del Favero.
+citation: 'Carlos Alfredo Tirado Cortes, Mario Flores Gonzalez, Richard J. Hurley, and Dennis Del Favero.
 2025.
 Designing an Immersive Wildfire Visualization System for Firefighters.
-In Extended Abstracts of the CHI Conference on Human Factors in Computing Systems (CHI EA ’25), April 26-May 1, 2025, Yokohama, Japan.
-ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3706599.3719903'
+In Proceedings of the Extended Abstracts of the CHI Conference on Human Factors in Computing Systems (CHI EA '25).
+Association for Computing Machinery, New York, NY, USA, Article 183, 1–10. https://doi.org/10.1145/3706599.3719903'
 teaser: '/images/ifire_preview.png'
 ---